Book with Tripmasters.com to enjoy mobile app during your trip.

 2 nights in Galway

-Galway City, the largest city in County Galway, is known as the `city of the tribes` and is a thriving, bohemian, cultural city on the western coast of Ireland.
-It is a popular seaside destination with beautiful beaches and long winding promenade and has a buzzing cosmopolitan city center.
-The city is a joy to explore with its labyrinthine cobbled streets, colorful shop facades and busy café/bar culture.
+Galway City, the largest city in County Galway, is known as the 'city of the tribes' and is a thriving, bohemian, cultural city on the western coast of Ireland.
+It is a popular seaside destination with beautiful beaches and a long winding promenade and has a buzzing cosmopolitan city center.
+The city is a joy to explore with its labyrinthine cobbled streets, colorful shop facades and busy café and bar culture.
 The city is renowned for its thriving Irish theatre, arts, music and culture scene and Galway plays host to a number of internationally renowned festivals throughout the year.
-Eyre Square and the imposing Galway Cathedral are but two of Galway`s best-known sights.
-Further afield from Galway City, you will find Kylemore Abbey, Ashford Castle, the Aran Islands and Connemara National Park.
+Eyre Square and the imposing Galway Cathedral are but two of Galway's best-known sights.

 1 nights in Dublin